tmbdev-tutorials/das2024-keynote/presentation.md

 Model:
 - facts are distributed across texts in a power law distribution
 - LLMs need to be exposed to each fact approximately $k$ times to learn it
+  - $k$ depends on number of parameters: the more parameters, the smaller $k$
 - performance on fact-based benchmarks reflects the percentage of facts learned

 Prediction: